WordPress/gutenberg/packages/interactivity/docs/2-api-reference.md

 It adds or removes inline style to an HTML element, depending on its value.

-> This directive follows the syntax `data-wp-style--cssProperty`
+> This directive follows the syntax `data-wp-style--cssProperty`.

 _Example of `wp-style` directive_
 ```html